The Brauer group is not a derived invariant

-\begin{prop*} Let $X$ and $Y$ be Calabi--Yau 3-folds with $D^b(X) \cong D^b(Y)$.
-Then $H_1(X,\Z) \oplus \Br(X) \cong H_1(Y,\Z) \oplus \Br(Y)$. \end{prop*} \begin{proof} Brunner and Distler \cite[\S2.5]{bd} analyzed the boundary maps in the Atiyah--Hirzebruch spectral sequence and saw that for a Calabi--Yau 3-fold $X$, or indeed any closed oriented 6-manifold with $b_1(X) = 0$, it degenerates at the $E_2$ page.
-Thus there is a short exact sequence
+where $K^*_\top$ is topological K-theory, and a similar sequence with $Y$; and an equivalence $D^b(X) \cong D^b(Y)$ induces an isomorphism $K^*_\top(X) \cong K^*_\top(Y)$. \end{prop*} \begin{proof} Brunner and Distler \cite[\S2.5]{bd} analyzed the boundary maps in the Atiyah--Hirzebruch spectral sequence and saw that for a Calabi--Yau 3-fold $X$, or indeed any closed oriented 6-manifold with $b_1(X) = 0$, it degenerates at the $E_2$ page.
+Thus there is an exact sequence